COVID-19 and pregnancy

 Where can I get more information?
 Raising Children Network: A family guide to COVID-19

 Author: Associate Professor Lisa Hui is an obstetrician and maternal fetal medicine specialist with special interests in prenatal diagnosis and perinatal infections.
-She works at the Mercy Hospital for Women and the Northern Hospital, and is a research fellow at the University of Melbourne and the MCRI.
-She is an investigator on the newly-established Australian COVID-19 Pregnancy Registry.
+She works at the Mercy Hospital for Women and the Northern Hospital and is a research fellow at the University of Melbourne and Murdoch Children’s Research Institute.
+She is an investigator on the Australian COVID-19 Pregnancy Registry.